-Here at EADR, a scenario that arises very frequently is when a client brings in their external hard drive or USB flash drive to us for recovery, stating that they have put all their data on to their “back-up” device.
+Here at EADR, a scenario that arises most days is when a client brings in their external hard drive or USB flash drive to us for recovery, stating that they have put all their data on to their “back-up” device.

-External hard drives are excellent devices for storing/transporting data from A to B and although they are designed for this purpose, it should be remembered that they are still very fragile pieces of equipment that do not take kindly to being knocked, dropped or bumped around in the bottom of a bag.
-Very often, we see drives that have mechanical failures due to this type of treatment, or on a different level, have become corrupt and inaccessible due to not being ejected safely, or the wrong power cable being used.
+External hard drives (and USB sticks) are excellent devices for storing/transporting data from A to B and although they are designed for this purpose, it should be remembered that they are still very fragile pieces of equipment that do not take kindly to being knocked, dropped or bumped around in the bottom of a bag.
+Very often, we see drives that have mechanical failures due to this type of treatment, or on a different level, have become corrupt and inaccessible due to not being ejected safely, or the wrong hard drive power cable being used.

 Remember, if it’s your only copy – it’s NOT a back-up no matter where it’s placed.

-A data recovery specialist should be able to help you recover your lost items from most if not all of the above data loss scenarios if you are in the unfortunate position of not having a back-up, but it can be a costly lesson to learn.
+A data recovery specialist should be able to help you recover your lost items from most, if not all of the above data loss scenarios if you are in the unfortunate position of not having a back-up, but it can be a costly lesson to learn – contact us for help.